sofiaruiz/CMSI387/OS_Project/Tutorial.md

 ## Build the Kernel

+Before we compiled our 'processInfo' system call, we first began with a Hello World system call to learn more about this process and the operating system in general.
+The general steps we followed for creating a new system call are as follows:

+1. Extract the kernel source code
+2. cd into this new directory
+3. Create a new directory for the system call and cd into it
+4. Create the c file for the system call
+5. Create a "Makefile" in this directory
+6. Add your new directory to the kernel's Makefile
+7. Add the new system call to the system call table
+8. Add the new system call to the system call header file
+9. Install necessary packages
+10. cd into linux directory and type:
+>sudo make menuconfig
+11. Compile the kernel
+12. Restart and test the system call

+This tutorial was very helpful in the process: [link](https://medium.com/anubhav-shrimal/adding-a-hello-world-system-call-to-linux-kernel-dad32875872).
 To build the kernel, I followed this tutorial until step 9 where you test the system call.
 Before this step, I got an error upon rebooting my kernel that looked like this:
 > [ end Kernel panic - not syncing: System is deadlocked on memory]